Vatican employees balk at lack of full shutdown amid virus

 Accompanied by his usual security detail, the 83-year-old pope took the outing five days after a nationwide lockdown confining Italians to their homes with limited exceptions went into effect.
 The pope also has continued meeting with his top advisers in person at the Vatican, according to his daily schedule.

 Religious leaders around the world and from all faith groups have been confounded about how to provide spiritual and other assistance to their flocks while following health guidelines urging everyone to stay home and avoid congregating.
+Some have balked at lockdown measures, and continued to keep churches open.

+Even the U.S. bishops conference issued advice at odds with the prevailing health recommendations elsewhere.
+In an infographic tweet Tuesday, the U.S. conference suggested the Catholic faithful in the U.S. use their COVID-19 time at home essentially as a staycation, urging them to exercise, go for a walk with friends, get to know a neighbor better or learn to play a new instrument with a family member.
+Italian police are barring people from taking walks and socializing, and public health authorities suggest that even family members practice “social distancing" given the high degree of contagion within the home.